daniel-j-h/daniel-j-h.github.io-sources/content/post/satisfiability-modulo-theories-for-parallel-cooking-and-other-optimizations.md

 * [nuZ - An Optimizing SMT Solver](http://research.microsoft.com/en-US/people/nbjorner/nuz.pdf)
 * [nuZ - Maximal Satisfaction with Z3](http://research.microsoft.com/en-US/people/nbjorner/scss2014.pdf)

+What follows is strictly speaking not SMT-LIB 2.0 conforming, as there is no syntax for optimization in the specification.
+The following examples make use of Z3 extensions not only for optimization but also to shorten the amount of boilerplate we have to write, e.g. in creating constants.
+See [Z3's tutorial](http://rise4fun.com/Z3/tutorial/guide) for a quick introduction.

 Let's start with an example:
-we want to maximize the sum of two integers under the constraints that the integer's values should be between zero and ten:
+we want to maximize the sum of two integers under the constraints that the integer's values should be between or equal to zero and ten:

 ```clojure
 (declare-const x Int)